REFLECTIONS ON MATISSE

 "Subtly poetic and beautifully shaded." -The New York Times

 “The World is Still Beautiful” streamed on Sunday, December 12th, 2021 at 8 pm and was available online through January 2nd.

 When times are dark, the artists in a society remind us of the beauty of this world, and in so doing, give us hope for renewal.

-In addition to music by Franz Schubert, saxophonist Hayes Greenfield, and Bruce Wolosoff (performing his own piece with cellist Sara Sant’Ambrogio), this program included art work by April Gornik, and a special viewing of “New Song,” which was created by choreographer Andrea Miller for the New York City Ballet.
+In addition to music by Franz Schubert, saxophonist Hayes Greenfield, and Bruce Wolosoff (performed with cellist Sara Sant’Ambrogio), this program included art work by April Gornik, and a special viewing of “New Song,” created by choreographer Andrea Miller for the New York City Ballet.